Kyuu-Ji/htb-write-up/lazy/write-up-lazy.md

 The copied cookies vary from each other which means there is some kind of randomness in creating those.
 Assuming these are encrypted strings we will try to flip the bits on a user whose name is similar to _admin_ and by flipping the characters in the cookie we can become admin.

-So we register a user with a name close to _admin_ like _bdmin_ and send it to **Burpsuites Intruder** and make sure the position is on the authentication Cookie:
+So we register an user with a name close to _admin_ like _bdmin_ and send it to **Burpsuites Intruder** and make sure the position is on the authentication Cookie:

 ![Burpsuite Intruder](https://kyuu-ji.github.io/htb-write-up/lazy/lazy_cookie-3.png)